 Trade Mark Agent exam

-Due to continuing COVID 19 restrictions, the 2021 examination will be an e-examination.
-The e-examination will be in the same format and same duration (3 hours) as in previous years but will be completed on a computer or laptop rather than on paper.
+Due to continuing COVID 19 restrictions, the 2022 examination will be an e-examination.
+The e-examination will be in the same format and duration (3 hours and 20 mins) as last year but will be completed on a computer or laptop rather than on paper.
 For more information please refer to the Law & Practice Updates on the Home screen.